7targets/7targets-docs/_posts/2021-06-10-how-to-notify-team-members-when-lead-responds.md

 ---
 date: 2021-06-10
-title: How to notify team members immediately, when you get a response for one of your leads
+title: How to notify team members immediately, when you get a response from one of your leads
 video_id: JC2yJnBXzLM
 description: How to add team members so that they can receive notification from assistant whenever a lead responds to you.
 type: How-to